trumpfheller/trumpfheller.github.io/testing/bt_scenario_mesh.md

 ---

-### Cleanup:

-Disconnect Devices: Properly disconnect and remove devices from the Bluetooth Mesh network after testing.
-Clear Logs: Ensure that any logging or monitoring data is archived or cleared.

 ### Expected Results:
-Successful Communication: All subscribed nodes should receive the broadcast messages from the publisher nodes.
+* Successful Communication: All subscribed nodes should receive the broadcast messages from the publisher nodes.
-Reliable Delivery: Messages should be delivered reliably, even in the presence of interference or high traffic conditions.
+* Reliable Delivery: Messages should be delivered reliably, even in the presence of interference or high traffic conditions.
-Data Integrity: The content of the received messages should match the sent messages without corruption.
+* Data Integrity: The content of the received messages should match the sent messages without corruption.
-Resilience: The network should handle node failures gracefully and recover effectively, maintaining overall communication reliability.
+* Resilience: The network should handle node failures gracefully and recover effectively, maintaining overall communication reliability.

 ### Reporting:
-Document the results of the many-to-many communication tests, including message delivery success rates, performance metrics, and any issues encountered.
+* Document the results of the many-to-many communication tests, including message delivery success rates, performance metrics, and any issues encountered.
-Include observations on network behavior under different conditions, such as interference or high traffic.
+* Include observations on network behavior under different conditions, such as interference or high traffic.
-Provide recommendations based on the findings, such as any improvements needed for better performance or reliability in the mesh network.
+* Provide recommendations based on the findings, such as any improvements needed for better performance or reliability in the mesh network.

 ---